Explore how your team can use Hiver.

 Customer retention refers to the ability of a business to keep its existing customers over a period of time.
 It is a critical aspect of a company’s overall marketing and growth strategy.
 Customer retention efforts focus on maintaining a positive and ongoing relationship with customers after their initial purchase or interaction with the business.

-It’s about meeting customer expectations and building loyalty that encourages them to return to purchase your products or services over and over.
+It’s about meeting customer expectations and building customer loyalty that encourages them to return to purchase your products or services over and over.

 That loyalty, in turn, means that over the span of their relationship with you, you’ll be able to offer them greater value — and they will reward you by spending more, more often.
 As a result, you’ll increase each customer’s lifetime value (CLV),the total revenue you’ll earn from them during your business relationship.